okohll/abdocs/content/docs/security-and-compliance/security-features/users/_index.md

 - v6
 ---
 ## Adding a user

+You can add a new user from scratch, or clone an existing one.
+To add:
-1. Go to the homepage and toggle development mode on
+1. Go to the homepage and [toggle development mode on]({{<relref "/docs/introduction/development-mode/">}})
 2. Click the '+ USER' button under Lists at the top of the screen

+To clone:
+1. Go to the homepage and [toggle development mode on]({{<relref "/docs/introduction/development-mode/">}})
+2. Click the Users box at the top right to load a list of existing users
+3. Click a user to clone to open up their editing panel
+4. At the bottom, press the Clone button

 If a cost is to be applied, this will be shown to you.